pachterlab/LP_2021/05-current-techs.md

 \caption{(ref:merfish-cap)}(\#fig:merfish)
 \end{figure}

-Before seqFISH error correction, an alternative to seqFISH was developed with error correction in mind -- multiplexed error-robust FISH (MERFISH) [@Chen2015].
+An alternative to seqFISH was developed with error correction in mind -- multiplexed error-robust FISH (MERFISH) [@Chen2015].
 In MERFISH each encoding probe has a 30 nt long region that targets the transcript, and 2 or 3 20 nt [@Moffitt2016a] readout sequences to bind to readout probes (Figure \@ref(fig:merfish)).
 First, the encoding probes are hybridized to the transcripts.
 For each round of hybridization, readout probes, singly labeled, are hybridized to the readout sequences on the encoding probes and imaged.
 Then the fluorescence of the previous round is either photobleached (version 1) [@Chen2015] or when the fluorophore is bound to the readout probe with a disulfide bond, cleaved off with a reducing agent such as Tris(2-carboxyethyl)phosphine (TCEP) (version 2) [@Moffitt2016a].
 The readout probes are not stripped, and in the next round, new readout probes are hybridized to new readout sequences and imaged.

 The MERFISH barcodes are binary, with "1" for a round with fluorescence, and "0" without, and must differ from other barcodes at at least 4 places, i.e. with [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of at least 4 (HD4).
 As missing signal is the most common error, each barcode has 4 1's, or Hamming weight 4.
 This way, when one round is missing, the gene can still be uniquely identified, but when 2 rounds are missing, the remaining barcode is equally distant to 2 genes, so the error cannot be corrected (Figure \@ref(fig:merfish)).
 Sixteen rounds of imaging, or 16 bits, would result in 140 barcodes.
 In this case, there are 16 different readout sequences, and each gene is assigned 4 of them, for the 4 1's in the barcode.
 If the code is expanded to 69 bits, then about 10,000 genes can be encoded, and imaging time can be cut to a third by using 3 colors to image 3 bits per round [@Xia2019a].
 An HD2 code, i.e. barcodes are at least hamming distance 2 away from each other, can also be used, but errors can only be recognized but not corrected.
 All variants of MERFISH use this type of binary barcoding.